fredy-palacios/Fredy-palacios/README.md

 <h2>About me</h2>

-👋 Hi! <strong>I'm Fredy Palacios</strong> , a <strong>web developer</strong> with experience in <strong>Laravel (PHP)</strong> and <strong>Java</strong>, passionate about application development and continuous learning.
-I am currently expanding my skills in Swift for iOS development. <strong>My goal is to bring value to an innovative company</strong> by contributing fresh ideas and a focus on continuous improvement. <strong>I am always eager to learn something new</strong> and to give my best in every project.
+👋 Hi! <strong>I'm Fredy Palacios</strong> , a <strong>web developer</strong> with experience in <strong>Laravel (PHP)</strong> and <strong>Java (Spring Boot)</strong>.
+I'm passionate about application development and constantly expanding my knowledge.
+Currently, I'm diving into Kotlin and Jetpack Compose for Android mobile development.
+My goal is to contribute fresh ideas and innovative solutions to every project I take on while continuously improving my expertise.
+I'm always eager to learn new technologies and give my best in every challenge.

 <h2>Skills</h2>